6 Affordable Wines That Absolutely Don’t Suck

 The main thing to remember is that a high price tag does not automatically equal a good wine.
 Another important point is that you need to know what you like, and what tastes good to you.
 A wine that one person thinks is great might taste terrible to you, and vice versa.
 That’s why it’s critical to know what kind of wine you like.
 Whether it’s in a box or bottle, or white, red, dry, sweet, wooded, unwooded, or any other varietal, we all have different tastes.
 Fortunately, there are so many options!

 If you’re looking for great wine at a good price, give any of these six a try.

 1. Simonsig Chenin Blanc

-This grape varietal may have originated in France.
-But now, over half the world’s Chenin comes from South Africa—and they know what to do with these grapes.
-The Simonsig chenin blanc is full of tropical flavor with a hint of lemon.
+The Chenin Blanc grape varietal may have originated in France.
+But now, over half the world’s Chenin Blanc comes from South Africa—and they know what to do with these grapes.
+The Simonsig Chenin Blanc is full of tropical flavor with a hint of lemon.
 The acidity cuts through the bolder notes to create a full-bodied wine that really announces itself when you drink it.

 In terms of price, you can usually pick up a bottle for around $10.